AnggaR96s/Reforestation/README.md

-## To be Frank, I'd have to change my name.
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.